MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/safety-scanner-download.md

 - The security intelligence update version of the Microsoft Safety Scanner matches the version described [in this web page](https://www.microsoft.com/wdsi/definitions).

-- Safety Scanner only scans when manually triggered.
-The Microsoft Safety Scanner expires 10 days after being downloaded.
-To rerun a scan with the latest anti-malware definitions, download and run the Microsoft Safety Scanner again.
+- Microsoft Safety Scanner only scans when manually triggered.
+Safety Scanner expires 10 days after being downloaded.
+To rerun a scan with the latest anti-malware definitions, download and run Safety Scanner again.
 We recommend that you always download the latest version of this tool before each scan.

 - Safety Scanner is a portable executable and does not appear in the Windows Start menu or as an icon on the desktop.
 Note where you saved this download.